Jordan-Kowal/personal-website/README.md

 We use GitHub actions to build and deploy the application.
 We currently have 2 main pipelines:

 - [QA](.github/workflows/qa.yml): Checks linters/formatters and run tests
-- [deploy](.github/workflows/deploy.yml): Builds the application and deploys it to the production server
+- [deploy](.github/workflows/deploy.yml): Builds the application and deploys it to GitHub Pages

 ## Made by JKDev